SolaceTraining/solace-workshop-scs/codelab.md

 * Then open up the *mqttListener.html* to see how simple it was to connect & receive events using MQTT Paho.
 * In *mqttListener.html* update the host/port/username/credentials to connect to PubSub+ (Search for "UPDATE" to find where the updates need to be made) using the information found in the previous subsection.
 * Lastly look at the *MqttWebApp.java* class.
 You'll see that we just have a simple RestController that is smart enough to make the files in src/main/resources/static available for HTTP access.
-* Now that we've taken a look at how the app works go ahead and deploy it.
+* Now that we've taken a look at how the app works go ahead and run it.
-* Once deployed navigate to `http://<hostname/mqttListener.html` to see the incoming tweets!
+* Once started navigate to `http://<hostname/mqttListener.html` to see the incoming tweets!
 You can lookup your route in the apps manager or by using the command below:

 ## Review & Continued Learning!
 Duration: 0:05:00